 All of this can be confusing, especially when you’re in the middle of what may very well be

 the most stressful time of your life.
 If you need help, give us a call anytime at 360.539.4682 or email us at Info@MadisonLF.com.
-We’ll provide a cost-free, no obligation consultation and do our best to help you understand your rights and obligations.
+We’ll provide a $125 one-hour, no obligation consultation and do our best to help you understand your rights and obligations.